DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 ## Code structure
 * images

-    It contain a photo of how the encoder-decoder model works.
+    It contain a photo of how the encoder-decoder model works for both the word-based model, and for the character-based model.

     It also have the images of the plots obtained in the plots.py